OpenNMT/Tokenizer/docs/options.md

 By default, characters from the "Separator" Unicode category are used as tokens boundaries and are not included in the tokenized output.
 They can be returned by enabling this option.

-When writing the tokenization results to a file, you should consider changing the default tokens delimiter to better isolate these characters:
+When writing the tokenization results to a file, you can change the default tokens delimiter to better isolate these characters:

 ```bash
 $ echo "A B" | cli/tokenize